anairo98/kubernetes-training/docs/kubernetes-core/third-lab.md

 ### Prerequisites

 Ensure that you have access to a **OpenShift Cluster** to deploy the manifests for the e-commerce application.

+!!! note

     If you do not already have access to a Demo Cluster, ask your training instructor!
+Or create a Demo Cluster by yourself via the following link: [Red Hat Demo Cluster](https://catalog.partner.demo.redhat.com/catalog)

 ### Tutorial Instructions